SeanVenz/codechum/Lesson2/Topic19.md

 - `grid-template-columns: 80px auto 80px;` would create three columns.
 The first and third columns would have a width of 80px, and the middle column would have its width automatically adjusted to take up the remaining space.

-Through these settings, you can create a flexible and responsive grid layout that suits your content and design needs.
+Through these settings, you can create a flexible grid layout that suits your content and design needs.

 ```css
 .grid-child {